FOR PRE-TEENS & TEENS

 Framed artwork of three pink and red birds flying, resting on a grey and beige sofa with green plant in background.

-Through 1:1 personalized therapy, I help teens find calm, confidence, and clarity.
-Whether your teen is feeling overwhelmed, anxious, or simply needs a space to be themselves, I’m here to support them.
-You’re welcome to reach out, ask questions, and see if I’m the right fit to walk alongside your family.
+Through 1:1 personalized therapy, I help clients 12 and up find calm, confidence, and clarity.
+Whether you’re feeling anxious, stuck, or simply need space to breathe and be yourself, I’m here to help.
+Reach out for a free 15-minute call to see if we’re a good fit.

 Frequently Asked Questions

-My rate for individual sessions is $180 for 50 minutes.
+• My standard rate for 50 minute individual sessions is $180.